faidfadjri/django-rest-api-starter-kit/README.md

 ## Getting Started

-Create a virtual environment ( isolate the dependency for each project ) think like package.json on node js
+Create a virtual environment ( isolate the dependency for each project ) think like `package.json `on `Node JS`

 ```bash
     # creating new virtual environment